Tudat/tudat/tutorials/tudatFeatures/estimationSetup/observationModelSetup.rst

    - :literal:`lightTimeCorrectionsList`

-      A list of light-time corrections of type :literal:`std::vector< boost::shared_ptr<'LightTimeCorrectionSettings > >` that are used to compute the light-time between the link ends, see :ref:`lightTimeCorrections`.
+      A list of light-time corrections of type :literal:`std::vector< std::shared_ptr<'LightTimeCorrectionSettings > >` that are used to compute the light-time between the link ends, see :ref:`lightTimeCorrections`.

    - :literal:`biasSettings`

-      An object that defines the settings for an observation bias, of type :literal:`boost::shared_ptr< ObservationBiasSettings >`, see :ref:`observationBiases`.
+      An object that defines the settings for an observation bias, of type :literal:`std::shared_ptr< ObservationBiasSettings >`, see :ref:`observationBiases`.

 Note that the light-time correction and bias settings are empty by default, so that:

    .. code-block:: cpp

-      boost::shared_ptr< ObservationSettings > observationSettings =
+      std::shared_ptr< ObservationSettings > observationSettings =
-            boost::make_shared< ObservationSettings >( observableType );
+            std::make_shared< ObservationSettings >( observableType );

 and:

    .. code-block:: cpp

-      boost::shared_ptr< ObservationSettings > observationSettings =
+      std::shared_ptr< ObservationSettings > observationSettings =
-            boost::make_shared< ObservationSettings >(
+            std::make_shared< ObservationSettings >(
                 observableType, lightTimeCorrectionsList );

 may be used as well to create an observation model without light-time corrections or biases (in the case of the former) and no biases (in the case of the latter).

 Additionally, a second constructor is provided that takes a single light-time correction setting, instead of a list, as its second argument.
-So, you may substitute the input of type :literal:`std::vector< boost::shared_ptr< LightTimeCorrectionSettings > >` by an input of type :literal:`boost::shared_ptr< LightTimeCorrectionSettings >`, in which case you can set only a single light-time correction.
+So, you may substitute the input of type :literal:`std::vector< std::shared_ptr< LightTimeCorrectionSettings > >` by an input of type :literal:`std::shared_ptr< LightTimeCorrectionSettings >`, in which case you can set only a single light-time correction.

 .. class:: OneWayDifferencedRangeRateObservationSettings